LaMitaOne/Skia-AliveGrid/README.md

 Zipped exe and sample project included.

 Cool huh?
 Just an idea i got while playing around at magma visualizer effect.
-Still lot do sure, no scrolling so far, but..."Delphi looks so old" is history!
+Still lot to do sure, no scrolling so far, but..."Delphi looks so old" is history!
 2 Items my Zenbook with M3 dualcore even does smooth still but more...he not likes